 Boulevard’s heating, ventilation and air conditioning (HVAC) systems are designed to deliver comfort as efficiently as modern technology allows.
 Our mixed-use buildings place a wide range of demands on the HVAC systems.
 This challenge has been successfully met through the implementation of a zone control strategy in our Building Automation Systems.
 This technology makes heating and cooling adjustments based on real-time requirements in each zone, while leaving unoccupied, non-critical zones relaxed regarding their temperature settings.

 Our brewing and packaging facility was also carefully designed to utilize natural sunlight, accomplished through large windows, large roof monitors (skylights), and light wells.
 All exterior lighting is controlled via photocells and timers to prevent the waste of energy.
-In 2011, we added solar panels on the brewhouse roof, producing enough electricity to power the equivalent of three homes, and installed one of Kansas City's first electric vehicle charging stations, allowing guests to charge their vehicles while enjoying their time at the brewery.
+We also have an electric vehicle charging station, allowing guests to charge their vehicles while enjoying their time at the brewery.

 The brewery’s location in the urban core drives our desire to be an integral part of its ongoing renewal.
 Today, most breweries of any size are built on greenfield sites.
 Our commitment to the city is visibly expressed through our investment of tens of millions of dollars in our facilities, and in our neighborhood.